How It WorksCairn

 • Agent-ready — integrate directly with your systems, pipelines, or AI agents

-• Auditable — every delivery includes an Evidence Pack link
+• Provenance included — every delivery includes an Evidence Pack link with full audit trail

 This guide shows you how to set up a free webhook endpoint for evaluation, inspect the payloads, and forward them to your local dev environment.